1. Budget Direct Insurance

 Why do we need a permit to enter Malaysia?

-Malaysia announced in 2017 that all foreign-registered vehicles entering the country will need a VEP, meant to tackle car theft and cloning syndicates and prevent vehicles with outstanding fines from leaving the country.
+Malaysia announced in 2017 that all foreign-registered vehicles entering the country will need a VEP, meant to ensure the owners of foreign vehicles comply with Malaysian road rules.
+The scheme has been in force since 2019.

 How do I apply for a VEP?

-All motorists entering Malaysia from Singapore will need a Vehicle Entry Permit (VEP) or have completed the online application and received a confirmation slip, which, along with a registered Touch ’n Go card (see section below) can be used until your VEP RFID tag has been activated.
+All motorists entering Malaysia from Singapore will need a Vehicle Entry Permit (VEP) or have completed the online application and received a confirmation slip, which, along with a registered Touch ‘n Go app (see below) can be used until your VEP RFID tag has been activated.

-Any vehicle caught without the VEP-RFID tag or VEP registration details, sent to you via email, will be fined a penalty of RM150 (approx. S$50).
+Any vehicle owner caught without the VEP-RFID tag or VEP registration details, sent to you via email, will face a penalty of up to RM2,000 (approx. S$575) or jail for up to six months.

 Here’s an easy, step-by-step guide on how to apply for a Malaysian VEP.